What is Istio?

 What is Istio on GKE?

-Istio on GKE is a tool that provides automated installation and upgrade of Istio in your GKE cluster.
-When you upgrade GKE, the add-on is automatically upgraded to the most recent GKE-supported version of Istio.
+Istio on Google Kubernetes Engine is a tool that provides automated installation and upgrade of Istio in your GKE cluster.
+When you upgrade GKE, Istio on GKE is automatically upgraded to the most recent GKE-supported version of Istio.
 This lets you easily manage the installation and upgrade of Istio as part of the GKE cluster lifecycle.

 It is important to note that, when using Istio on GKE, Istio runs inside your cluster.
 There is no service level agreement (SLA) on the Istio components running in your cluster.